Morita theory and singularity categories: Commutation relations

+We recall that $\Rh$ is the completion of $R$, and so on for the other ring spectra, and $\qh\colon \Sh \lra \Rh$ is the map induced on completions by $q\colon S\lra R$, and so on for the other maps. \end{thm}

-\begin{rem} We note that there are no suspensions in the top diagram, and that in the lower diagram each of the functors has a shift equal to plus or minus the Gorenstein shift of the two rings in the relevant row. \end{rem}
+\begin{rem} We note that there are no suspensions in the top diagram, and that in the lower diagram each of the functors has a shift equal to plus or minus the Gorenstein shift of the two rings in the relevant row.
+For instance, this corresponds to the fact that we have $a_q = a_S - a_R$. \end{rem}

 The strategy of proof is to prove that the upper two squares in the first and second diagram commute.
 The commutation of the lower two will then follow by using the symmetry of the Symmetric Gorenstein Context.